Australia Coal

 See also: List of countries by Coal Reserves

-Australia has proven reserves equivalent to 1,231.3 times its annual consumption.
-This means it has about 1,231 years of Coal left (at current consumption levels and excluding unproven reserves).
+Australia has proven reserves equivalent to 1,231.3 times its annual consumption levels.
+This means tit has about 1,231 years of coal left (at current consumption levels and excluding unproven reserves).

 Coal Reserves